mindreframer/vagrant-puppet-librarian/README.md

   - https://github.com/purple52/librarian-puppet-vagrant
   - https://github.com/garethr/riemann-vagrant

-I did not quite like them, because the force me to install librarian-puppet on **my system**.
+I did not quite like them, because they force me to install librarian-puppet on **my system**.
 So I took the example from `purple52` and changed it a bit (from _two_ provisioners (shell + puppet) to just one)

 The simple solution implemented here uses a shell provisioner in your Vagrant